aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 ## Install using docker compose
-If you have a license key, you can easily set up Aerospike, AVS, and the prism-image-search app using `docker-compose`.
-When using `docker-compose`, you'll need to place your images in `container-volumes/prism/images/static/data`
+If you have a license key, you can easily setup Aerospike, AVS, and the prism-image-search app using docker-compose.
+When using docker-compose, you'll need to place your images in `container-volumes/prism/images/static/data`

 ```shell
 ln -s ~/Pictures container-volumes/prism/images/static/data